gcallah/BookReviews/nisbet.md

 Interestingly, it was largely the secular sociologists of the 19th and early 20th century, such as Comte, Durkheim, and Weber, who revived recognition of the importance of the religious community.
 As Nisbet writes, "In every relevant aspect, the rise of sociology is a part of the nineteenth-century rediscovery of the religious community."
 215

 ## The Revolutionary Community

+For Nisbet, The revolutionary community is born with the French Revolution, which, as opposed to earlier slave and peasant revolt, was not a mere rebellion, but an attempt to completely transform society.
+Famous figures following in the footsteps of the French Revolution include Marx, Lenin, Georges Sorel and Frantz Fanon.
+It shares much in common with the military community, and continues to be a powerful force in our time.

 ## The Ecological Community